undreamai/LLMUnity/README.md

 </sub>

 ## At a glance
 - 💻 Cross-platform!
-Windows, Linux and macOS
+Windows, Linux, macOS and Android
 - 🏠 Runs locally without internet access.
 No data ever leaves the game!
 - ⚡ Blazing fast inference on CPU and GPU (Nvidia, AMD, Apple Metal)
 - 🤗 Supports all major LLM models